ibm-cloud-docs/sap/sap-refarch-nw-mssql.md

 {:deprecated: .deprecated}

-# SAP NetWeaver 7.x on UNIX with MS SQL on VPC IBM Cloud
+# SAP NetWeaver 7.x on Windows Servers with MS SQL on VPC IBM Cloud
 {: #sap-refarch-nw-mssql}

 MS SQL Server is one of several databases that can be deployed on NetWeaver in the {{site.data.keyword.cloud}}.
 The most common architecture deployments are standard and distributed systems. {{site.data.keyword.cloud_notm}} is certified for running SAP NetWeaver application servers ABAP, Java, and SAP products based on these application server stacks.